Hand Independence in Piano Playing

+Start by exploring your instincts around the relationship between your hands.
 Notice what it feels like to move your torso around, and how that affects what your hands are doing.
 Do things feel independent, or do they feel tightly wound up?

 Play hands in parallel motion and contrary motion, and notice what happens.
 What does it feel like?
 Does one feel easier than the other?
 Does one hand feel better going in a certain direction?

 Play passages where one hand moves and the other doesn't.
 Notice where you feel stuck or where you feel one hand trying to "pull" on the other.

 Tip 7: Feel the beat

 Instead of looking for “hand independence exercises," take the opportunity to make any piano piece into an exercise to coordinate the left and right hand.

 A piece of music should have a steady beat.
 When the beat is not steady, you feel it, and the audience will hear it.
 So, this should always be your top priority.

 Always, start by making sure both hands are "doing the same thing."
 That is, ensure that both hands are playing at the same time.
 Use a metronome, if necessary.
 You should feel the beat throughout your entire body.
 This is the essential first step in training your hands for piano.

 Once you've got the beat established, work on differentiating the hands.
 This means add the smaller details.